AmanoTeam/duckpy/README.md

 ```
 GitHub - AmanoTeam/duckpy: A simple Python module that ...
 https://github.com/AmanoTeam/duckpy
-A simple Python module that searches on DuckDuckGo - AmanoTeam/duckpy
+A simple Python module for searching on DuckDuckGo - AmanoTeam/duckpy
 ```